Why NOT to Rake Your Leaves This Year

 - Lightly rake the chopped leaves into a pile, smaller in size than if you were raking leaves that hadn't been mowed.

 - Mow that pile a few more times and rake the remaining leaves into the lawn.
+We recommend using a fan-shaped leaf rake, instead of a garden rake (see below).

 An important takeaway, is that you don't want your leaves to smother the grass.
 Raking them once after you've chopped them up will help the grass blades stand up and the leaf pieces to fall to the soil.
 If you have any questions about this process or issues with your lawn, don't hesitate to reach out.
 Fall is an ideal time of year for us to fix any problems you might have, Contact Us.